Ružomberok: Climate

-The climate is moderate, varies from hot in summer, to very cold in winter.
-There are four distinct seasons: spring (wet, moderate warm), summer (hot, very wet), autumn (dry) and winter (very cold).
+The climate is moderate, varying from hot in summer to very cold in winter.
+There are four distinct seasons: spring (wet, moderately warm), summer (hot, very wet), autumn (dry), and winter (very cold).
 Ružomberok is located in the rain shadow of the mountain ranges of Greater Fatra and Chočské vrchy.
-Total annual precipitation is 727 mm.
-Annual average of days with snow cover is 68.
+Total annual precipitation is 967 mm.
+The annual average of days with snow cover is 68.
 The highest snow cover ever recorded was 92 cm.
 Extreme temperatures: high: 37 °C (2007), low: -38 °C (1949, 1986).

+Ružomberok has a humid continental climate (Köppen: Dfb).

 History

 In 1233, King Andrew II of Hungary granted the land Revúca (terra Reuche) to his servant Hudko (Hudkonth, in the deed of confirmation Hudko).
-Hudko, his son Miloslav (Mylozou) and his offspring cultivated the land where the Slovak village Revúca had been founded in the 13th century.
+Hudko, his son Miloslav (Mylozou), and his offspring cultivated the land where the Slovak village Revúca had been founded in the 13th century.
 Before the 1320s, Germans founded a new settlement, Rosenberg (possesio Rozumberg), right on the hill near the older village.
-In 1329, Revúca became a part of Ružomberok and received a new name Podhora (Sub Monte).
+In 1329, Revúca became a part of Ružomberok and received a new name, Podhora (Sub Monte).

 In 1340, Charles I of Hungary confirmed the town rights: burgesses and "guests" (German colonists) had the same rights as in Ľupča (now Partizánska Ľupča).
 The extent of previous rights is not completely clear.
-Ružomberok allegedly had the similar rights since 1318, but the charter preserved only in copy could be fake.
+Ružomberok allegedly had similar rights since 1318, but the charter preserved only in a copy could be fake.
 The Germans had had a dominant position probably until 1431 when many rich families left the town under the pressure of the Hussites.
 The town council was then controlled by Slovaks, and during the 15th century, the town was Slovakised.

 In the 19th century, the town was one of the centres of the Slovak national movement.
-It slowly became one of the industrial and financial centres of the Kingdom of Hungary, particularly after the Kassa Oderberg Railway was completed in 1871, when many new factories emerged: paper and pulpwood works but also brick works (1871) and the textile industry.
+It slowly became one of the industrial and financial centres of the Kingdom of Hungary, particularly after the Kassa Oderberg Railway was completed in 1871, when many new factories emerged: paper and pulpwood works, but also brick works (1871) and the textile industry.

-In 1907, in Černová, which was rather a street than part of the town, had an event known as the Černová tragedy.
+In 1907, in Černová, which was rather a street than a part of the town, an event known as the Černová tragedy.

 After the break-up of Austria-Hungary in 1918, Ružomberok became a part of Czechoslovakia.
-However, when Czechoslovakia was broken up in 1939, it was incorporated into the First Slovak Republic and was a capital of one of the counties, Tatra County (Tatranská župa).
+However, when Czechoslovakia was broken up in 1939, it was incorporated into the First Slovak Republic and was the capital of one of the counties, Tatra County (Tatranská župa).
 On 5 April 1945, Ružomberok was captured by troops of the I Czechoslovak Army Corps, acting as a part of the Soviet 4th Ukrainian Front.
 Ružomberok became again part of Czechoslovakia, and after the dissolution of Czechoslovakia in 1993, it became part of Slovakia.
 In 1995, Ruzomberok became a district town.